Box Office: ‘Insurgent’ tops with $54 million, 'Gunman’ flops

 “The Gunman’s” roughly $40 million production budget was fully funded by StudioCanal.
 Critics torched the picture.

 “The Gunman” has good company.
-Over the past two weeks, testosterone-fuelled entertainments like “Run All Night” and “Chappie” have collapsed at the box office.
+Over the past two weeks, testosterone-fueled entertainments like “Run All Night” and “Chappie” have collapsed at the box office.

 “It’s an interesting dichotomy,” said Paul Dergarabedian, senior media analyst at Rentrak.
 “Women are driving the box office right now.”